Youtube Facebook Twitter Instagram

 Classification: Grade 3

-Distance: 2,120m one way with a 160m drop in altitude from Lions Park
+Distance: 2,120m one way with a 160 m drop in altitude from Lions Park

-Walking time: 45 minutes one way - downhill.
+Walking time: 45 minutes one way--downhill.
 Be aware that the walk back is uphill.

-Description: The walk starts with a 160m drop in altitude from Lions Park and meanders down 2km through the escarpment vegetation, taking in views to the north and east across the Lockyer Valley and Table Top Mountain.
+Description: The walk starts at Lions Park and meanders down 2 km through the escarpment vegetation, taking in views to the north and east across the Lockyer Valley and Table Top Mountain.
 Echidnas, legless lizards and small birds of prey can be seen.
 This walk finishes at the Bridle Trail.
 Be aware that the walk back is uphill.

 Distance: 1,850m one way